cpcloud/stupidb/README.rst

         :target: https://stupidb.readthedocs.io/en/latest/?badge=latest
         :alt: Documentation Status

 Are you tired of software that's too smart?
 Try StupiDB, the stupidest database you'll ever come across.

 StupiDB was built to understand how a relational database might be implemented.

 Systems like PostgreSQL are extremely complex.
-It's hard for to me to imagine what implementing the simplest, stupidest core of something like PostgreSQL would look like, so I decided to write my own.
+It was hard for to me to imagine what implementing the core of a relational database like PostgreSQL would look like just by tinkering with and reading the source code, so I decided to write my own.

 * Free software: Apache Software License 2.0
 * Documentation: https://stupidb.readthedocs.io.